1720 Director, University Communications

-4. Provides public relations expertise, in the absence of the Chief of Staff/Assistant to the President for University Relations, during situations involving the University by conferring with University administrators, recommending viable options for presenting the University's position, and serving as a spokesperson to the media.
+4. Provides public relations expertise, in the absence of the Vice President for Marketing and Communications, during situations involving the University by conferring with University administrators, recommending viable options for presenting the University's position, and serving as a spokesperson to the media.

 5. Communicates information about the University to its alumni, donors and other constituencies and supports the University's priorities by writing stories for University publications and scripts for public service announcements.

-6. Promotes a better understanding of the role and importance of the news media and public relations by representing the University Communications Office and the Chief of Staff/Assistant to the President for University Relations on various University committees.
+6. Promotes a better understanding of the role and importance of the news media and public relations by representing the University Communications Office and the Vice President for Marketing and Communications on various University committees.

 7. Promotes the University by representing it on various community committees, organizations, and boards and by reporting its accomplishments to a wide constituency.